charly2005/cs411project/README.md

 1. Install (if missing) coverage with `pip install coverage` (Or via other package manager of choice)
 2. Add coverage to system parameters (This is usually NOT necessary unless the prompt suggests otherwise)
 3. Run `coverage run unit_test.py`
-4. Wait for the test to conclude and run `cover report` for statistics
+4. Wait for the test to conclude and run `coverage report` for statistics